 However, if we're operating in a state of chronic stress and overtaxing the body regularly, the body releases increased amounts of stress hormones, like cortisol, which can result in a destructive hormonal imbalance in women, as well as unwanted weight gain—particularly around the abdomen.

-In addition to chronic fatigue, an HPA-axis imbalance may also result in food sensitivities, digestive disturbances, chronic fatigue syndrome, depression, anxiety, autoimmune disease, hormonal imbalance, and disproportionate difficulty with losing weight.
+An HPA-axis imbalance may also result in food sensitivities, chronic fatigue syndrome, depression, anxiety, autoimmune disease, hormonal imbalance, and disproportionate difficulty with losing weight.

 Fortunately for ladies, the ketogenic diet can help regulate these imbalances when followed with a few crucial considerations.